AmitojsinghArora/IndCom/README.md

 Each project folder contains its own code and dependencies.
 To run any of the projects:

-1. Clone the repository:
+Clone the repository:
    ```bash
    git clone https://github.com/AmitojsinghArora/IndCom.git
    cd src
    ```
-   Enter the folder Modbus_TCP or CAN_Joystick or IOlink to run the respective protocols
+   Enter the folder Modbus_TCP or CAN_J1939_joystick or IOlink to run/test the respective codes.